X

 View now View at ExpressVPN

-Virtual Private Networks (VPNs) are a great tool for protecting your internet privacy.
-While they're not a silver bullet, they can seriously improve the security of your online browsing when you are using a mobile device.
+Virtual private networks (VPNs) are a great tool for protecting your internet privacy.
+While they're not a silver bullet, they can seriously improve your online browsing security when you are using a mobile device.

 No service can guarantee absolute anonymity.
-While many VPNs are reputable, you need to avoid fake VPNs that eavesdrop on your traffic, as well as VPNs that log your activities or use your own domain name servers (DNS) so your ISP can still see where you're going, which defeats the entire purpose of a VPN.
+While many VPNs are reputable, you need to avoid fake VPNs that eavesdrop on your traffic, log your activities, or use your own domain name servers (DNS) so your ISP can still see where you're going, which defeats the entire purpose of a VPN.
 You should always opt for a reputable VPN service that offers users dedicated Android and iOS apps when you need a mobile-friendly VPN for your smartphone or tablet.

 What is the best mobile VPN right now?

-Based on extensive testing, ZDNET author experiences, and an analysis of customer reviews, our pick for the best mobile VPN overall is NordVPN, thanks its user-friendly mobile app and expansive server network that consistently performs well in relation to speed and stability.
-Keep reading to find ZDNET's other top picks for the best mobile VPNs, and how they stack up.
+Based on extensive testing, ZDNET reviewer experiences, and an analysis of customer reviews, our pick for the best mobile VPN overall is NordVPN, thanks to its user-friendly mobile app and expansive server network consistently performs well in relation to speed and stability.

 Best mobile VPNs of 2024